chiscookeke11/chiscookeke11/README.md

 - 🌍 I actively participate in Web3 and blockchain hackathons.
 - 🧠 I learn by building real projects and collaborating with diverse teams.
-- 🧪 I merge tech and science to create solutions that matter.
+- 🧪 I merge technology and science to create solutions that matter.
-- 🤖 I’ve built Dapps powered by blockchain technologies!
+- 🤖 I’ve built full-stack and blockchain-powered dApps!

 ---